otsuli/IIL/README.md

 ### Sometimes you want a certain function to throw a custom error:
 First define the exception:
 ```
-exception myException = "an error was throws during this function"
+iexception myException = "an error was throws during this function"
 ```
 Call the function and use the name of your exception:
 ```